medusajs/medusa/docs/services/CartService.md

 This can be circumvented by creating the cart as soon as the user enters your site.
 You will then be able to keep the region data in the cart, which will be ready for any `POST /cart/line-items`.
-This has the trade-off of creating many unnecessary carts, but is easier to implement.
+This has the trade-off of creating many unnecessary carts but is easier to implement.

 ## Shopping